gkushalg01/infrared_turtle/README.md

 ## details.

-THIS PROGRAM PUBLISHES TO cmd_vel, CAUSING A VIRTUAL TURTLE TO MOVE RANDOMLY IN ANY DIRECTION,
-IT STOPS THE TURTLE (VIRTUALLY ON SCREEN) WHENEVER THE IR SENSOR (PHYSICALLY CONNECTED TO ARDUINO -> PC -> ROS) ENCOUNTERS AN OBSTACLE PHYSICALLY

-PUBLISHING RANDOM TWISTS TO turtle1/cmd_vel
-SUBSCRIBING TO IR SENSOR CONNECTED TO ARDUINO USING rosserial, TOPIC chatter

-ARDUINO CODE IS PRESENT IN :
+This program publishes to `cmd_vel`, Causing a virtual turtle to move randomly in any direction,
+It stops the turtle (virtually on screen) whenever the IR sensor (physically connected to Arduino -> PC -> ROS) Encounters an obstacle physically.

+Publishing random twists to `turtle1/cmd_vel`
+Subscribing to IR sensor connected to Arduino using `rosserial`, Topic `chatter`

+Arduino code is present in:
 #### ir_publisher.ino

 ### TESTED ON :
-ROS NOETIC
+ROS Noetic
-UBUNTU 20.04
+Ubuntu 20.04
-ARDUINO 1.8
+Arduino 1.8

 ## how to run?

 1) Install the above system
 2) git clone this repo
 3) Perform a `catkin_make` inside the catkin_ws directory
 4) Connect IR to arduino UNO and UNO to System.
-Make sure it is connected by typing `
+Make sure it is connected by typing `ll /dev/ttyACM0`, if its not present there, please look up on the internet.
+5)

 ### STEP TO MAKE THIS PROJECT: